 9 Executive Summary

-5. We will eventually see methods providing for the construction of functions specified with general terminating recursion.
+- system.
+Nevertheless, for most developments, we can ignore universe levels and have the elaborator check that universe levels can be consistently assigned. - 5.
+We will eventually see methods providing for the construction of functions specified with general terminating recursion.